 The United Nations main Political Committee debate on the Korean question moved into its final phase on Monday (27 October)...

-The United Nations main Political Committee debate on the Korean question moved into its final phase on Monday (27 October)...with little chance of a compromise to avoid a showdown vote on rival resolutions directed towards changing arrangements for the United Nations peacekeeping presence in South Korea.
+Background: The United Nations main Political Committee debate on the Korean question moved into its final phase on Monday (27 October)...with little chance of a compromise to avoid a showdown vote on rival resolutions directed towards changing arrangements for the United Nations peacekeeping presence in South Korea.

 North Korea and its supporters in the General Assembly are calling for the withdrawal of all foreign troops in South korea under U.N. command.